rrothenb/the-first-daughter/Research/Samyaza's Narrative Voice - Autism + CPTSD Characteristics.md

 3. **Demonstrates neurodivergence without stating it** - Show through structure, not description
 4. **Creates intimacy through vulnerability** - His inability to mask in writing brings the reader into genuine internal experience
 5. **Challenges divine narrative** - His literal, systematic thinking exposes logical failures in religious justification
-6. **Honors both conditions** - Neither the autism nor the CPTSD is "the problem"—both are authentic ways of being that shape his relationship to memory and meaning
+6. **Honors both conditions** - Neither the autism nor the CPTSD is "the problem"—both are authentic ways of being that shape his relationship to memory, knowledge, and meaning
+7. **Explores the horror of secondhand knowledge** - Sometimes not witnessing is its own form of trauma

 ---